Point system (driving): Florida

 Any driver under the age of 18 who accumulates six or more points within a 12-month period is automatically restricted for one year to driving for business purposes only.
 If additional points are accumulated the restriction is extended for 90 days for every additional point received.

 If a driver license was suspended in the state of Florida for points or as a habitual (but not DUI) traffic offender, or by court order, the holder must complete an advanced driver improvement course before driving privileges are reinstated.

 Points issued against a driver's license in Florida remain on the license for at least 10 years.

 The state of Florida issues its citizens points against their driver's license for infractions occurring anywhere in the United States.

 Massachusetts

-In Massachusetts point system is known as Safe Driver Insurance Plan (SDIP).
+In Massachusetts, the points system is known as the Safe Driver Insurance Plan (SDIP).
 This encourages safe driving with lower premiums for drivers who do not cause accidents or commit traffic violations, and by ensuring that high-risk drivers pay a greater share of insurance costs.
-The points are accumulated over a six-year period, and reduced for sustained periods of safe driving.
+The points are accumulated over a six-year period and reduced for sustained periods of safe driving.

 The number of surcharge points assigned to each surchargeable incident is determined by the incident classification defined in the Safe Driver Insurance Plan: